-- His grandfather, DC construction mogul Charles E. Smith (1901-1995), was a philanthropist and businessman who founded Charles E. Smith Cos. in 1946—one of Washington’s largest builders, developers, and property managers.
+- His grandfather, DC construction mogul Charles E. Smith (1901-1995), was a Jewish philanthropist and businessman who founded Charles E. Smith Cos. in 1946—one of Washington’s largest builders, developers, and property managers.
 Known for his wisdom, energy, and patient determination, Smith came to America from Russia as a boy unable to speak English, and he surmounted serious fiscal setbacks during the Great Depression and afterward before going on to build dozens of office buildings and thousands of apartment units in the Washington area.
-The Charles E. Smith Center, at the George Washington University, was named for Charles when he was a university trustee and chairman of the Committee on University Development.
+The Charles E. Smith Center, at George Washington University, was named for Charles when he was a university trustee.

 - Smith’s father is Robert H. Smith (1928-2009).
 He took over the family business in 1967 with his brother-in-law, Robert P. Kogod.
 Together, they grew the company into one of the largest commercial and residential landlords in the Washington, DC, area, managing 24 million square feet of office space and more than 30,000 residential units.
 The Robert H. Smith School of Business at the University of Maryland, College Park, was named in his honor in 1998.

 - Smith’s mother is Clarice Smith, for whom the Clarice Smith Performing Arts Center at the University of Maryland was named in 2001.
 An internationally acclaimed artist who has had numerous shows from New York City to Paris, she has collaborated with her son on several books, including “American Hero.”

 “I actually borrowed the title for the Grateful American™ Series from my father, who always referred to himself that way,” says Smith about the impact his family has had on him.
 “The community and this country have been good to my family, and he never forgot it.
 I haven’t either.
 This is my way of giving back.”